Compare two cars

 Verdict

 Volkswagen appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Passat offers slightly better overall protection and takes the lead.
 From there things take a different direction, with Audi offering somewhat better performance, just enough to call it quicker.
 It does come at a cost though, and that's the fuel consumption...
-No mistake, whatever you decide here, but I'd still go for the Volkswagen.
+I believe that, when we take all into account, we have only one winner here - the Volkswagen.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, among more than 12.000 different ones in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, out of 12.000+ vehicles we currently have in our database.

 Follow us